CREATIVE PSYCHOLOGY WITH DR. DUG

-I believe that all people have the potential for change.
+All people have the potential for change.

-I believe that children are the key for a better future and should be nurtured as such.
+Children are the key for a better future and should be nurtured as such.

-I believe that strong relationships are founded on mutual respect, fondness, appreciation, and admiration.
+Strong relationships are founded on mutual respect, fondness, appreciation, and admiration.

-I believe that wellness relies on us living our values with intention and aspiring toward greater meaning.
+Wellness relies on us living our values with intention and aspiring toward greater meaning.

-I believe that acceptance is necessary to attain life satisfaction.
+Acceptance is necessary to attain life satisfaction.